-Previous assessments conducted in November 2014 and July 2015 utilised 34 Dent Street, Botany and 59 Jennings Street, Matraville for assessment.
+Previous assessments conducted in November 2014 and July 2015 utilised 11 Dent Street, Botany and 59 Jennings Street, Matraville for assessment.
 Due to unavailability of the 59 Jennings Street location, the January 2016 assessment utilised a replacement location, 74 Australia Avenue, Matraville, selected in line with EPA nominations detailed in Section 2.0.
-The receiver locations used for assessment in this report are the same as those used in the January 2016 and July 2016 assessment:
+The receiver locations used for assessment in this report are as follows:

-- 34 Dent Street, Botany - 74 Australia Ave, Matraville
+- 11 Dent Street, Botany - 74 Australia Ave, Matraville

-In order to measure noise levels at the selected receivers, noise loggers were setup from 3 February 2017 to 17 February 2017.
+In order to measure noise levels at the selected receivers, noise loggers were setup from 5 July 2017 to 20 July 2017.

 In the INP, the background noise level is termed the Rating Background Level (RBL).
-The methodologies used to determine the long-term RBL and $L{Aeq}$ noise levels are from Tables 3.1 and 3.2 of the INP.
-The RBL and $L{Aeq}$ noise levels for Day, Evening and Night-time periods at each monitoring location are summarised below.
+The methodologies used to determine the long-term RBL and L{Aeq} noise levels are from Tables 3.1 and 3.2 of the INP.
+The RBL and L{Aeq} noise levels for Day, Evening and Night-time periods at each monitoring location are summarised below.
 The survey details and noise level results for the entire survey period are summarised in Appendix B.

 In determining the noise levels at the monitoring locations, any data affected by rainfall and high wind speed has been excluded in accordance with the provisions of Appendix B of the EPA Industrial Noise Policy.
-Weather data was collected at 34 Dent Street via a WXT520 Vaisala weather station and has been used in completing the assessment.
+Weather data was collected at 11 Dent Street via a WXT520 Vaisala weather station and has been used in completing the assessment.